Laboratory for Language & Cognitive Neuroscience

 California, United States

-I study the structure of the mental lexicon and how individuals who know multiple languages in both spoken and signed modalities store and organize words in their mind.
-I particularly use the study of signed languages to uncover universal patterns across all natural languages.
-I also focus on word recognition and reading in congenitally deaf and hearing people.
-Finally, I am interested in perception and visual recognition to deepen our understanding of brain plasticity in understudied populations.
+I study how words and signs are organized in people's minds and how the brain supports language and communication in spoken and signed modalities.
+I'm also curious about how humans accomplish such an incredible feat such as learning a language or multiple languages, especially both spoken/written and signed!
+I'm particularly interested in the study of signed languages because they can help linguists uncover patterns that are common to all natural languages.
+Last, but not least, I investigate how the deaf brain adapts to the visual word as a way to understand brain plasticity and reading skills in deaf and hard-of-hearing readers.
 I co-founded and developed a large lexical database for American Sign Language (ASL-LEX.org) and created the first publicly available picture naming norms for ASL (ASL-PND).
 My latest work utilizes automatic video analysis and machine learning algorithms to boost our linguistic research.

 I have a passion for science communication and poetry.
 I host monthly science edutainment shows, Nerd Nite San Diego and review for Consilience Journal, a peer-reviewed open-access journal of science communication through poetry and art.
 I offer online mentorship, academic writing & research skills support to students in higher education all over the world.